 Our representative will get in touch with you shortly.

 Political parties in India are governed by The Representation of the People Act, 1951 (RPA).
-Any association of Indian citizens or body of individual citizens of India calling itself a political party need to make an application to the Election Commission to get itself registered under Section 29A as political party in order to take part in elections and for other provisions of RPA.
-RPA also allows political parties to receive voluntary contributions from anyone including corporates (but not Government company) and excluding contributions from foreign sources such as from citizens of foreign country, foreign company, foreign corporation, foreign trust etc.
+Any association of Indian citizens or body of individual citizens of India calling itself a political party need to make an application to the Election Commission to get itself registered under Section 29A as a political party in order to take part in elections and for other provisions of RPA.
+RPA also allows political parties to receive voluntary contributions from anyone including corporate companies (but not government companies) and exclude contributions from foreign sources such as from citizens of a foreign country, foreign company, foreign corporation, and foreign trust.

 India’s political parties BJP, Congress, AIDMK, AAP etc are all registered with Election Commission under RPA.

 Section 13A of the Income Tax Act, 1961 deals with tax provisions relating to political parties.
 In this article, we have discussed the following topics relating to such provision:

 Political party for the purpose of Section 13A means a political party which is registered under Section 29A of the Representation of the People Act, 1951.

 Political parties are barred from taking any activity of a commercial nature and thereby earning profits.
 This does not mean political party does not have any income at all.
 As already mentioned, political parties are allowed to accept voluntary contributions under RPA.
 Further, political parties may also be owning immovable properties or deposits which might be earning some income.
 Political parties may have income from the sale of coupons, membership fee collected, and more.

 However, Section 13A has given 100% exemption to political parties on its income from house property, income from other sources, capital gains and voluntary contributions received from any person however, subject to conditions.
 These have been discussed below.

 Political party to enjoy tax exemption provided under Section 13A need to fulfill the following conditions: